Electric-Coin-Company/zcash-docs/CONTRIBUTING.md

 2. Commit messages **MUST** be descriptive
 3. Commit messages **MUST** be clean (see squashing commits for details)

-While continuing to do developement on a branch, keep in mind that other approved commits are getting merged into `master`.
-In order to ensure there are minimal to no merge conflicts, we need `rebase` with master.
+While continuing to do developement on a branch, keep in mind that other approved commits are getting merged into `main`.
+In order to ensure there are minimal to no merge conflicts, we need `rebase` with main.

 If you are new to this process, please sanity check your remotes: